ShahinurAlamBhuiyan/ShahinurAlamBhuiyan/README.md

 ## 😍😍 A JavaScript Lover 😍😍!
 - 🔭 Currently working on [Front-end development][website].
 - 🌱 Always try to learn modern technology
-- 🥅 2022 Goals: JavaScript, React.js, React Native, MySQL
+- 🥅 2022 Goals: TypeScript, Next.js, React Native
 - 💬 Ask me about JavaScript or any Front-end related stuff
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I love to Explore the world & also a Nature lover